davsec-teaching/ECS160-Winter2025/homework/Homework-2.md

 **Getting started**

-You will follow the same steps to setup your project by cloning the skeleton repo **_[TBD]_**.
+You will follow the same steps to setup your project by cloning the skeleton repo [here](https://github.com/davsec-teaching/ECS160-HW2-skeleton).
 Add all the dependencies in `pom.xml` from the previous assignment that you think will be useful in this assignment.
 Make sure your Redis server is listening to port `6379`.
 If implementing the lazy loading for extra credit, please also add the Javassist library to pom.xml.